Image by Cei Willis, graphic work by Sam Taylor

 Step Up Your Password Game

-Kevin Mahaffey also emphasises that whether you're a digital native or not, you should pay special attention to your primary email account.
+Kevin Mahaffey also emphasizes that whether you're a digital native or not, you should pay special attention to your primary email account.
 Use a unique password and never spread it across other accounts.
 Also, never use a word or phrase that can be gleaned from a Twitter or Facebook feed.
 Randomise passwords and change them often.
 If need be, write passwords down in case they are forgotten.
 Store the password on a piece of paper, then place it in a wallet or in a drawer.

 If the wallet is lost, change the password, which should be done semi-regularly anyway for security and privacy purposes.
 And, if possible, use two-step or other multi-factor login authentication.
 This makes it far more difficult for a hacker to access an email account.
 Google offers two-step verification for Gmail that is incredibly easy to set up.
 Mozilla Thunderbird is also a successfully private email service, which can be made more secure with extensions, including PGP or GPG encryption (private keys that make messages secret).
-Expect new encrypted email services to emerge soon enough and replace the now defunct Lavabit, Tor Mail and Silence Circle options.
+Expect new encrypted email services to emerge soon enough and replace the now defunct Lavabit, Tor Mail, and Silence Circle options.

 Start Talking to People IRL